homebridge/homebridge.github.io/src/docs/api/characteristics.md

 ### Characteristic.onGet
 > Characteristic.onGet(() => Promise&lt;value&gt;): Characteristic

-The `get` event is called when HomeKit wants get retrieve the current state of a device.
+The `get` event is called when HomeKit wants to get retrieve the current state of a device.

 The handler function must return the current state of the characteristic.